World Wildlife Day: How innovative financing instruments are accelerating action on nature

 Overall, the report offers a first look at incorporating emerging financing instruments into corporate transition plans.
 However, no financing instrument or business model transition will be sufficient without appropriate actions from the public sector.

 When the 196 Parties of the Convention on Biological Diversity signed the GBF in 2022, they formalized the goal of halting and reversing biodiversity loss by 2030.
 At the current rates of nature and biodiversity loss this remains a bold goal, and a sharp turn in direction is needed.
-A turn towards a new economic model, which recognizes the true value of the world’s natural capital, and towards financing instruments which will allow investment to flow at scale.
-The ongoing COP16 offers the opportunity for governments to demonstrate that leadership standing by those commitments and targets.
+This means moving towards a new economic model, which recognizes the true value of the world’s natural capital, and towards financing instruments that will allow investment to flow at scale.

 Don't miss any update on this topic